 - Pus-like white or yellow patches or spots may be visible on the back of the throat and on the tonsils

 The most serious consequence of rheumatic fever is that inflammation affecting the heart can cause scarring of the heart valves, necessitating heart valve replacement surgery.
-New Zealand has a high rate of rheumatic fever compared with other countries, peaking at 15 cases per 100,000 people in high-risk regions compared with one case per 100,000 people in the USA.
+Prompt diagnosis and rapid treatment of strep throat with antibiotics can prevent rheumatic fever.

 Visit the Ministry of Health’s rheumatic fever webpage for more information.

-The response of a person’s immune system to a strep throat infection may also cause inflammation of the kidneys (post-streptococcal glomerulonephritis).
-This form of kidney disease is more common but less serious than rheumatic fever.
+The response of a person’s immune system to a strep throat infection may also cause inflammation of the kidneys.

 An important part of managing a strep throat infection is to prevent its spread to other people.
 Simple steps to help prevent the spread of strep throat include: